-2020 was hard to say the least, and while we’re all hoping for a better 2021, it’s important to be realistic in the world we currently live in.
-However, With a brand new year comes brand new goals and in 2021 … it’s time to put those New Year resolutions into practice.
+2020 was hard, to say the least, and while we’re all hoping for a better 2021, it’s important to be realistic in the world we currently live in.
+However, With a brand new year comes to brand new goals and in 2021 … it’s time to put those New Year resolutions into practice.

 Yes, we know every year we make them and don’t keep them.
 That’s why usually the gym crowds surge in January and are empty by February and why we never do lose the weight we promised we would.
 Sometimes, it almost feels like resolutions are made to be broken but here at BlockSite, we think differently.

 We believe that resolutions are good, productive ways to set goals and intentions for the new year and make positive changes, which is especially important after the challenging year we have all just experienced.